February 8-9, 2019 | Hilton Omaha

 - Review the rationale and mechanism of action for CAR T-cell therapy, as well as outcomes and side effects

 - Provide an update on the use of novel therapies for hematologic malignancies, as well as non-malignant hematologic disorders

 - Discuss recent trials of therapy for hematologic malignancies including lymphoma, acute and chronic leukemia, myelodysplastic syndromes, myeloproliferative neoplasms, and multiple myeloma

 - Review emerging data regarding new clinical, genetic, and molecular prognostic factors, and how to use them for precision approaches for the treatment of hematologic malignancies

-- Discuss results of new targeted agents for hematologic malignancies, as well as their mechanism of action and toxicities
+- Discuss treatment results from using new-targeted agents, CAR T-cell therapy, and other immunotherapies for hematologic malignancies, as well as their mechanism of action and toxicities

-- Identify recent trials of therapy and new agents for hemostasis and thrombosis
+- Discuss recent trials of therapy and new agents for hemostasis and thrombosis

 - Describe the role of autologous and allogeneic hematopoietic stem cell transplantation for various hematologic malignancies

-- Use the findings from the 2017 ASH meeting to apply evidence-based medicine to assist practitioners in managing hematologic malignancies and disorders of thrombosis and hemostasis
+- Use the findings from the 2018 ASH meeting to apply evidence-based medicine into the management of hematologic malignancies and disorders of thrombosis and hemostasis

 Continuing Education Credit